This post may contain affiliate links. See our Privacy Policy.

 - Turn the chicken thighs over and cook for 4 to 5 minutes longer.

 - Turn the chicken pieces again so the thighs are skin-side down.
-Transfer the pan with the chicken to the oven and continue to cook for 20 minutes longer.
+Transfer the pan with the chicken to the oven and continue to cook for 20 to 30 minutes longer or until the juices run clear and the chicken reaches 175°F to 185°F in the thickest part (best temperature for thighs).

 Nutrition